 Provided that the deceased had not decided beforehand, you’ll have to decide whether they should be buried or cremated.
 Cremation continues to rise in popularity, as it is more practical and cost-efficient yet still allows you to honor the deceased and release the ashes whenever or however you would like.

 If you choose to have a burial for your loved one, you should arrange for a rental hearse to transport the remains and secure a plot within your local graveyard.
-A funeral home can help you secure these aspects and offer services to help facilitate the service in a smooth and professional manner.
+A funeral home, especially a family run funeral services company, can help you secure these aspects and offer services to help facilitate the service in a smooth and professional manner.

 Choosing the Location